Notes on the Geography of Peninsular India: Mumbai Deco

 At the entrance, one of two sculptural panels.

-Some are theaters, in this case the Regal and its stepped parapet, from 1933.
+The Regal Theater, 1933, with its stepped parapet.
 The architect was Charles, son of Fredrik William Stevens, the VT's architect.

 A typical apartment building in this neighborhood.
 Built in the 1940s and designed by Poonegar and Billimoria, it's the Firuz Ara at 160 Queens Road (Maharshi Karve Road).